 The Essential Guide to Nursing Practice

-This informative, new 240-page instructional guide is for everyone who currently refers to and utilizes the current editions of Nursing: Scope and Standards of Practice (2010), and Nursing’s Social Policy Statement: The Essence of the Profession (2010).
+This informative 240-page instructional guide is for everyone who needs to reference the previous editions of Nursing: Scope and Standards of Practice (2010), and Nursing’s Social Policy Statement: The Essence of the Profession (2010).
 These two foundational texts, together with ANA’s other foundational document, ANA Code of Ethics for Nurses with Interpretive Statements, form ANA’s popular Foundation of Nursing Package.

 Kathleen M. White, PhD, RN, NEA-BC, FAAN and Ann O’Sullivan, MSN, RN, NE-BC, CNE Editors

-This informative, new 240-page instructional guide is for everyone who currently refers to and utilizes the current editions of Nursing: Scope and Standards of Practice, and Nursing’s Social Policy Statement: The Essence of the Profession.
-These two foundational texts, together with ANA’s other foundational document, ANA Code of Ethics for Nurses with Interpretive Statements, form ANA’s popular Foundation of Nursing Package.
+This informative 240-page instructional guide is for everyone who needs to reference the previous editions of the Nursing: Scope and Standards of Practice (2010) and Nursing's Social Policy Statement (2010).
+The 2010 editions should be used for historical reference only.
+For the most current editions please see: Nursing: Scope and Standards of Practice, 3rd Edition (2015), and Guide to Nursing’s Social Policy Statement: Understanding the Profession from Social Contract to Social Covenant (2015).
+These two foundational texts, together with ANA’s other foundational document, ANA Code of Ethics for Nurses with Interpretive Statements, form ANA’s popular Essentials of Nursing Practice Package.